 I may be wrong, but I certainly have not heard the normal crescendo of advertising campaigns about getting RRSPs bought before the end of February.

-I am Worried About My Job
+Worried About Your Job

 If you have money you want to put into your RRSP now, just make sure it is in an investment that can be liquidated quickly (or does not have HUGE penalties for taking money out early) and the following scenario might occur: